+We believe that a liberal arts education will help students reach their full potential by providing an education that is based on the principles of critical thinking, effective communication, and the analysis and understanding of data.
 Your experiences with the Liberal Arts Core will prepare you to assume your leadership role in society, just as today's leaders derive strength from their liberal arts education.

 During your journey through the Liberal Arts Core, you will study subjects that are familiar as well as those that are totally new to you.
 Collectively, the courses you select will enable you to appreciate the diversity and richness of the peoples, cultures, and natural processes in the world around you.
-You will also gain critical skills needed to successfully reach your academic, social, and career goals.
+It is the exposure to many different subjects that enables students in our College to make a difference.
+Daily, our students are accomplishing incredible things and leading change; all their actions are rooted in their Arts & Sciences education.